roahmlab/waitr-dev/kinova_src/kinova_simulator_interfaces/kinova_planner_realtime/README.md

 * t_plan: 1 floating number range from 0 to 1 (unit: second), minimize the distance between the desired joint position and the joint trajectory at t_plan.
 For example, in the middle of the planning, this should be 0.5 in order to achieve receding horizon planning.
 At the end of the planning (the last HLP waypoint has been provided), this should be 1 because we want the robot to stop at the final goal position.

 ### Output
-Output is stored as multiple text files in 'armtd-dev/cuda-dev/PZsparse-Bernstein/results/armour_main_xxx.out'
+Output is stored as multiple text files in 'waitr-dev/kinova_src/kinova_simulator_interfaces/kinova_planner_realtime/buffer/armour_main_xxx.out'.
+Note, different interfaces have their own buffer folder.

 * armour_main.out stores k_opt, which contains NUM_FACTORS floating numbers